FarronF/limerick-council-meetings/meetings/2019/05/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th April 2019.md

 And Resolved:

-“That, the N69 Kilcornan Traffic Calming Scheme, as circulated, be adopted”.--- 2
+“That, the N69 Kilcornan Traffic Calming Scheme, as circulated, be adopted”.
+---
+2

 It was agreed Item 4 on the Agenda would be taken next.